 When Japan was hit with a devastating combination of earthquake, tsunami and nuclear emergency in March 2011, Sawyer was the only evening news anchor to report on the aftermath live from Japan - shining a light on the stories of those who were directly affected.
 In November 2010, she took "World News" on a rare trip to China, traveling from Shanghai to Beijing, she reported on the progress the Chinese have made in the areas of education, transportation and green technologies.
 During the summer of 2010, when controversy over the building of an Islamic community center near Ground Zero sparked a nationwide conversation about Islam, Sawyer anchored a special primetime hour, "Diane Sawyer Reporting: Islam Questions & Answers," to address misconceptions about Muslims and the religion of Islam.

-Sawyer kicked off her tenure at "World News" in December 2009 by traveling to Copenhagen where she confronted Iranian President Mahmoud Ahmadinejad about Iran's nuclear ambitions.
-In January 2010, Sawyer reported the latest installment of "Afghanistan: Where Things Stand."
+Sawyer kicked off her tenure at "World News" in December 2009 by traveling to Copenhagen, where she confronted Iranian President Mahmoud Ahmadinejad about Iran's nuclear ambitions.
+In January 2010, she reported the latest installment of "Afghanistan: Where Things Stand."
 She travelled with General Stanley McChrystal as he surveyed the battlefield and sat down with Afghan President Hamid Karzai for his first interview after his highly contested reelection.
-From Afghanistan, Sawyer traveled to Haiti to cover the aftermath of the devastating earthquake.
+From Afghanistan Sawyer traveled to Haiti to cover the aftermath of the devastating earthquake.